homeflow/homeflow.github.io/_posts/application-and-homepage/2014-01-04-the-navigation-menu.md

 modal-id: navigation-menu
 category: application-and-homepage
 ---
-Let's assume for now you would like to query the agency admin and therefore Hestia for the menu and, if it has been added, its sub-menu counterpart.

 To start head over to your agency admin.
 Reminder: ``http://agency_homeflow_domain.homeflow.co.uk/admin``

 Then go to ``Website/Navigation``.
 From here you can drag in menu items for existing pages or create custom links, e.g. to the ``/branches`` page for example.
 Once you've got your primary menu items, you can then edit each one and add sub-menu items.